 Company culture is a mix of your company goals and values and the overall workplace environment.
 Studies have shown that the probability of job turnover at a company with a high level of company culture is just 13.9%.

 Finding meaning in life, as well as in the work you do, is key to satisfaction.
 People need to feel their work is meaningful.
 No office benefits or high company culture can keep your employees around for long if they don’t think their work matters.

 Naturally, most employees want to advance their careers sooner or later.
-It helps if your company has a clear policy on promotions, bonuses, pay rises, and any other means of motivating your employees.
+It helps if your company has a clear policy on promotions, bonuses, pay raises, and any other means of motivating your employees.

 A study by Bridge has shown that almost 90% of millennial employees would like to grow their careers within companies they’re currently working for.